 They would also set restrictions on the kind of online services for which Internet providers can charge extra.

-Telecoms operators have seen profits badly hit by price competition in their traditional business of providing phone and Internet access to consumers and are now fighting for a share of the profits from popular and bandwidth-hungry services such as video streaming and music downloads.
+Telecoms operators have seen their profits badly hit by price competition in their traditional business of simply providing phone and Internet access to consumers and are now fighting for a share of the profits from popular and bandwidth-hungry services such as video streaming and music downloads.

 Luigi Gambardella, head of the European Telecommunications Network Operators’ Association (ETNO), said the EU lawmakers’ proposals were “technically intrusive rules” which would threaten the Internet.

 “All those businesses and organizations who now rely on services requiring high quality experience, like HD video on demand or telemedicine will be affected,” he said.